Stepping Stone (Eminem song)

 "Stepping Stone" is a song by American rapper Eminem from his album Kamikaze (2018).
 It charted in Australia, Canada, Sweden, and the US.

 Background

-"Stepping Stone" describes the fallout of D12, a rap group of which Eminem was formerly a part of.
-He also uses the song to confirm that the group has been disbanded and will no longer be continuing due to the death of Proof.
+"Stepping Stone" describes the fallout of D12, a rap group of which Eminem was formerly a member.
+He also uses the song to confirm his retirement from the group after many years of inactive membership following the death of fellow member Proof in 2006.

 Critical reception

 In a review of Kamikaze for The Guardian, Alexis Petridis referred to "Stepping Stone" as "a thoughtful examination of the collapse of [Eminem's] group D12".
 Trent Clark of HipHopDX likewise noted "ruminative wordplay".
 Reviewing the album for Pitchfork, Marc Hogan deemed the song "a maudlin tribute to [Eminem's] former group D12".